Building PHP¶

 Before you can build PHP you first need to obtain its source code.
 There are two ways to do this: You can either download an archive from PHP’s download page or clone the git repository from Github.

-The build process is slightly different for both cases: The git repository doesn’t bundle a configure
+The build process is slightly different for both cases: The git repository doesn’t bundle a configure script, so

-script, which makes use of autoconf.
+you’ll need to generate it using the buildconf script, which makes use of autoconf.
 Furthermore the git repository

 does not contain a pregenerated parser, so you’ll also need to have bison installed.